strmprivacy/docs/docs/01-overview/04-organization.md

 Assume a part of your organization requires personal data to operate.
 In that case one needs to

-1.  create a decrypted stream with the required consent levels
+1.  create a decrypted stream for the desired purposes

-2.  create (batch)exporters for these streams
+2.  create (batch) exporters for these streams

 3.  provide those that have a need for these data with necessary credentials